Inria-NERV/BCI-OpenViBE-CuttingEEG2021/README.md

 ### Part 2, BCI-CuttingEEG protocol and Q&A - 2h
 We will perform a simulation of motor imagery-based BCI experiment with a virtual subject.
 To this end, we will use OpenViBE to extract, preprocess and classify the EEG data.

-* Chapter 1 - Prerequisites before performing a MI-BCI experiment
+* Intro - Prerequisites before performing a MI-BCI experiment
   * Neurophysiological mechanisms
   * Motor imagery-based BCI in practice
-* Chapter 2 - BCI-CuttingEEG protocol set-up
+* Workshop - BCI-CuttingEEG protocol set-up
-  * Training data acquisition
+  * Part 1 - Training data acquisition
-  * Classifier training scenario
+  * Part 2 - Classifier training scenario
-  * Online feedback
-* Chapter 3 - Advanced steps
+  * Part 3 - Online feedback
-  * Time epoching
-  * Scenario tutorials
-  * External scripting with Python

 * Q&A-2

 ### Concluding remarks & Perspectives - 30'
 * BONUS - OpenViBE
-  * Developing OpenViBE boxes
+  * Developing & prototyping OpenViBE boxes
   * Forum, scripts & community
+  * Scenario tutorials
+  * External scripting & interfacing using Python
 * BONUS - BCI research
   * Current challenges
   * Machine & User-centered approaches